 Guernsey has its own stamps and currency, although British pounds can be used.
+As you have already seen, they have their own blue post boxes too.
 However, Guernsey pounds are not legal tender in the UK, so you’ll need to change them back or spend them before you leave!
 For the latest exchange rates please go to www.xe.com

 The islanders are very protective of their home, and have special rules about who can or can’t live there.
 The housing market mainly consists of what are called local market properties, which can only be lived in by those who have been born in Guernsey (to local parents), those who have managed to get hold of a housing licence, or who are sharing a property with someone who qualifies.
 If you manage to get a licence, it’s still only granted for a fixed time, usually while you’re employed by a Guernsey employer.
 This leads to a curious situation where you can legally own a property in Guernsey, but not actually be allowed to live in it.

 In Guernsey, on a Sunday you can only buy petrol from selected garages, so it pays to find out before hand where they are.
 If you hire a car you also need to know that some of the road signs are different, roads on the island are narrow, and special rules can apply.
 On the plus side, though public parking in Guernsey is free – although time restricted.
 Most on street parking and parking in the main shopping areas is marked up as a ‘disc zone’ and you’ll have to use a 'parking clock'.